Jewett-Eastman House: Description and history

 The Jewett-Eastman House is located on the north side of Portland Street, just east of its junction with Main Street at the center of South Berwick's main village.
 It is located just east of the National Historic Landmark Sarah Orne Jewett House, which stands at that corner.
 It is a 2 1/2-story wood-frame structure, with a front-facing gable roof and clapboard siding.
 The original main entrance is located on the right bay of the three-bay front facade, set in a recessed opening flanked by Doric pilasters and topped by an entablature.
-The gable end is fully pedimented, with pilasters at the building corners and an entablature encircling the building below the roofline.
+The gable end is fully pedimented, with pilasters at the building's corners and an entablature encircling the building below the roofline.
 Single-story wings extend to either side of the main block from near its rear, and a hip-roof porch extends along the left side of the building, sheltering what is now the main entrance in the left wing.

 The house was built about 1850 by Theodore Furbur Jewett for his son, Theodore Herman Jewett.
 The younger Jewett had been living in his father's house, which is where his first daughter Sarah was born in 1849.
-He raised is children in this house, which was passed to his daughter Carol when she married Edwin Eastman.
+He raised his children in this house, which was passed down to his daughter Carol when she married Edwin Eastman.
 The Jewett homestead next door was given to Sarah and her sister Mary, both spinsters who died without issue.
 Theodore Jewett Eastman, the son of Carol and Edwin Eastman, donated both houses to the Society for the Preservation of New England Antiquities (SPNEA), now Historic New England (HNE).

-The house was adapted for use as the South Berwick Public Library in the 1970s, and was sold by SPNEA in 1984 to a local non-profit.
-The house was repurchased by HNE in 2011 after the library moved out, and has been adapted for use as a gallery and function space, and as the visitors center for the adjacent Sarah Orne Jewett House.
+The house was adapted for use as the South Berwick Public Library in the 1970s and was sold by SPNEA in 1984 to a local non-profit.
+Repurchased by HNE in 2011 after the library moved out, the house currently serves as a gallery and function space, as well as the visitors center for the adjacent Sarah Orne Jewett House.